ProVista Sod Installation

 Nutrition & health

-• Diseases: manage large patch/gray leaf spot with morning watering, thatch control, and label-directed fungicides if needed.
+• Diseases: manage large patch and gray leaf spot with morning watering, thatch control, and label-directed fungicides if needed.

 ProVista — quick answers